Skip to main content

 When “Australian-made” becomes a solution?

-This type of merch is rarely the lowest-cost option.
-They are most valuable when factors such as timing, risk reduction, flexibility, or accountability take priority over price.
+This merch is rarely the lowest-cost option but is most valuable when timing, risk reduction, flexibility, or accountability outweigh price considerations.

 Below are five situations where choosing Australian-made is often the most practical decision.